 All of these infectious diseases are accompanied by diarrhea and faintness in some cases.
 Please go to the vet immediately when your fur baby is looking dull, tired, and without energy.

 Some germs like Giardia can also cause diarrhea.
-Avoid letting your puppy drink from communal bowls in cafes or gas stations and puddles.
+Avoid letting your puppy drink contaminated water from communal bowls in cafes or gas stations and puddles.

-Change of food
+Change of Food/Diet

 Changes in food intake should be gradual.
-Hence, it is best to know what he was feed with before bringing him home.
+It is best to know what your puppy ate before bringing him home.
 Then, just mix more and more of the new food with the usual one.

 Some dog breeds are fond of swallowing things.
 Labradors enjoy chewing on socks and other artifacts.
 Some swallow their toys.
 And there are some who even eat plastics.